geotrip/AtollIslandsInGEE/README.md

 <a name="aa"></a>
 ## Accuracy assessment

 For the results of any classification to be useful, the accuracy must be quantified.
 No classification will ever be 100% accurate, due to noise in the image, the limitations of the classifier etc. Clearly it is not possible to check every pixel has been correctly classified, so a representative sample of reference points is required.
+This sample may then be ground-truthed (manually corrected) and used to compare how well the classifier preforms.

 For the accuracy values to be meaningful, a number of factors must be considered: